Maia Morgenstern

 Maia Emilia Ninel Morgenstern ([ˈmaja ˈmorɡənʃtern]; born 1 May 1962) is a Romanian film and stage actress, described by Florin Mitu of AMOS News as "a symbol of Romanian theater and film".
-In the English-speaking world, she is best known for portraying the Blessed Virgin Mary in Mel Gibson's The Passion of the Christ.
-In Romania, she has been nationally known since her 1992 role as Nela in Balanța, a film known in the United States as The Oak, set during the waning days of Communist Romania.
+Internationally, she is best known for portraying the Blessed Virgin Mary in Mel Gibson's The Passion of the Christ.
+In Romania, she has been nationally known since her 1992 role as Nela in Balanța, a film known in the United States as The Oak.
+The film is set during the waning days of Communist Romania.
 She received a star on the Romanian Walk of Fame in Bucharest on 1 May 2011.